jonwang1026/macOS-strix-B450i/README.md

 ## ISSUES YOU MAY FACE
     * SLEEP and SLEEP FROM WAKE:
         Pretty much a known issues with AMD builds.
-No fixes for me, so any insight would be amazing
+No fixes for me, so any insight would be amazing.

     * Discord:
         Pretty much unuseable.
 Had to use it during a hackathon meeting, and was horrible :(